 Her Majesty’s Government of Gibraltar can confirm that it has not been proposed to it that UK asylum seekers should be processed in Gibraltar.

-Matters relating to immigration to and from Gibraltar are the responsibility of Ministers in Gibraltar under the 2006 Gibraltar Constitution.
+Matters relating to help with permanent residency to and from Gibraltar are the responsibility of Ministers in Gibraltar under the 2006 Gibraltar Constitution.
+If you work while waiting on green card, then you need attorney advice which you can get from here!

 The Chief Minister of Her Majesty’s Government of Gibraltar, the Hon Fabian Picardo QC MP, has, as a result, today written to the Home Secretary, Rt Hon Priti Patel, to confirm, therefore, that reports in today’s media are groundless speculation.